scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:method:: Content.type()

-Returns the high-level :doc:`ak.types.Type` of this array node.
+Returns the high-level :class:`ak.types.Type` of this array node.